 How rounding is controlled is given by dfdl:textNumberRounding.
 The rounding increment may be specified in the dfdl:textNumberPattern itself using digits '1' through '9' or using an explicit increment in dfdl:textNumberRoundingIncrement.
 For example, 1230 rounded to the nearest 50 is 1250.
 1.234 rounded to the nearest 0.65 is 1.3.

-Rounding only affects the string produced by formatting.
+Rounding only affects the string produced by unparsing.
 It does not affect parsing or change any numerical values.

 In a pattern, digits '1' through '9' specify rounding, but otherwise behave identically to digit '0'.
 For example, "#,#50" specifies a rounding increment of 50.